Ch. 15: Factors

 - Distribution is reasonably skewed with some values showing-up as 24 hours which seems impossible, in addition to this we have a lot of

-s associate with other variables? – Perhaps could try and impute theseNA
+tvhoursmay also just not be reliable, doNAs associate with other variables? – Perhaps could try and impute theseNAs

 - Distribution is reasonably skewed with some values showing-up as 24 hours which seems impossible, in addition to this we have a lot of